codewithgerben/spit/README.md

 # SPIT (Spring Boot Inspection Toolkit)

-**SPIT** is a set of open source Bash scripts for inspecting and analyzing Spring Boot codebases.
-These tools help engineers identify code smells, unused configurations, dependency issues, and runtime risks in modern Java microservices.
+**SPIT** is an open-source collection of Bash scripts designed to inspect and analyze Spring Boot codebases.
+It assists developers in identifying code smells, unused configurations, dependency issues, and runtime risks within modern Java microservices.
+Each script in the toolkit focuses on a specific inspection area, allowing for modular usage and seamless integration into automation workflows.

 This is the **Split Scripts Edition**, where each script focuses on a specific inspection area for modular usage and automation.